top of page

 Kitty has produced campaigns and commercials for clients such as RedBull, NatWest and WHO, having taken crews to the top of the alps and around Formula 1 circuits.
 Since being selected for GMAC’s ‘Little Pictures’ 2022–23 scheme, she co-produced another short (Natural Causes, dir.
 Ryan Williams, 2023) after her GMAC film (Hugh, dir.
 David L. Robertson, 2024), and co-founded a production company - Kit n’ Kat Productions - with another producer from the programme.
 This company was born out of a passion to champion diverse voices and tell stories that resonated with them.

-Kitty currently works in commercial and is endeavouring to transition to scripted, all the while making work that disrupts, connects, intrigues and empowers people.
-Kit n' Kat productions are part of the inaugural cohort of producers on the NFTS Scotland Talent Lab, funded by the Sean Connery Foundation.
+Kitty is currently working as a responsible coordinator on a HETV drama, combining production & sustainability.
+She is constantly developing her own work, endeavouring to make work that disrupts, connects, intrigues and empowers people.
+Kit n' Kat productions were part of the inaugural cohort of producers on the NFTS Scotland Talent Lab, funded by the Sean Connery Foundation.

 golds_edited.png